 Unlike the other colonies, Pennsylvania’s founding charter included the right to freedom of religion.
 The proprietor, William Penn, was a Quaker, but allowed all faiths to practice in the colony.
-By the mid 1700’s, Pennsylvania was home to a huge variety of congregations, including: Lutheran (142), German Reformed (126), Presbyterian (112), Quaker (64), Mennonite (64), Baptist (24), Anglican Episcopalian (24), Moravian (13), Roman Catholic (11), Methodist (7), and Jewish (2), many of which had congregations and churches in Philadelphia.
+By the mid 1700’s, Pennsylvania was home to a huge variety of congregations, including: Lutheran (142), German Reformed (126), Presbyterian (112), Quaker (64), Mennonite (64), Baptist (24), Anglican Episcopalian (24), Moravian (13), Roman Catholic (11), Methodist (7), and Jewish (2), many of which had churches in Philadelphia.
 Many of these early congregations are still active, but only a few of their colonial church buildings remain.
 These three still show their Colonial/Georgian character:

 Christ Church (Church of England – now Episcopalian)

 The oldest, most ornate, and most famous is Christ Church, located in the heart of Old City.
 This church, built in 1744 (the congregation dates from 1695), was attended by many of the founding fathers, including Washington, Adams, Franklin and 13 other signers of the Declaration.
 Its steeple made it the tallest building in North America until 1810.

 It also houses the font in which William Penn was baptized (sent over from England, where he was originally baptized before becoming a Quaker), and the chandelier hung in 1744 still hangs in the aisle.
 Although the interior has had some remodeling over the years, it has been restored to its original layout (and the Victorian-era stained glass removed, unlike at St. Peter’s).